-This BLOG On Homeowners Who Bailed On Mortgage During Mortgage Collapse Was UPDATED On September 24th, 2017
+This BLOG On Homeowners Who Bailed On Mortgage During Mortgage Collapse Was UPDATED And PUBLISHED On January 11th, 2020

-Residential home sales has been steadily increased and so has real estate prices.
+Residential home sales have been steadily increased and so has real estate prices.

 Those Who Bailed On Mortgage Loans Are Coming Back With Damaged Credit